PuzzleTechHub/bot-be-named/Issues.md

 ## Improvements

 - ~~Add a bunch of aliasing for different commands (createchannel/makechannel etc)~~
-- Sheet management :  Deduplication check, check if tethering exists, reordering
+- Sheet management : reordering
 - Better README to repro
 - ~archivechannel should name channel for search reasons.
 - ~archive command does not exist.
 Did you mean "Archivechannel"